0xProject/0x-settler/README.md

 [Tenderly](https://dashboard.tenderly.co/).

 Finally, run `BROADCAST=yes ./sh/deploy_new_chain.sh <CHAIN_NAME>`.
 Cross your
 fingers.
-If something goes wrong (most commonly, the second-to-last transaction runs out of gas; this is only a minor problem), you'll need to edit either `sh/deploy_new_chain.sh` or [`script/DeploySafes.s.sol`](script/DeploySafes.s.sol) to skip the parts of the deployment you've already done.
+If something goes wrong (most commonly, the last transaction runs out of gas; this is only a minor problem), you'll need to edit either `sh/deploy_new_chain.sh` or [`script/DeploySafes.s.sol`](script/DeploySafes.s.sol) to skip the parts of the deployment you've already done.
 Tweak `gasMultiplierPercent` and